jentic/arazzo-engine/CONTRIBUTING.md

 ## Recognition

 Contributors will be recognized in our documentation and through appropriate credit mechanisms.
 We believe in acknowledging all forms of contribution.
-Thank you for helping build and improve the Standard Agent!
+Thank you for helping build and improve the Arazzo Engine!

 ---